scottpidzarko/CrestronSandboxBuild/README.md

 ## TODO

-1) Registry edits needed?
+1) ~~Registry edits needed?
 I had to do this in testing.
 Compact framework build targets look for registry keys to determine tool paths and file paths it needs and those were not set as part of the compact framework install path.
 I don't know if power toys would either.
 I don't know if they would get installed as part of net framework 2.0/3.5 SDK but have gotten cleaned due to windows updates.
-We can provide a .reg file if needed but this can be a manual step that makes adoption poorer.
+We can provide a .reg file if needed but this can be a manual step that makes adoption poorer.~~ DONE, we do not need these registry paths on a new system.
+They may still be required as part of the SDK-style project stretch goal but this can be revisited then
 2) File pathing - for people without C:\ drive?
 This shouldn't be a huge issue, MSBuild provides lots of properties we can utilize.
 A little bit of research
 3) Make a .props file as well that the .csproj can reference so that the actual .csproj stays as vanilla as possible.
 4) More Documentation and user guides
-5) Confirming this works from a freshly setup windows 10 system
+5) ~~Confirming this works from a freshly setup windows 10 system~~ DONE
 6) Confirming this works from a freshly setup windows 11 system
 7) User testing with a variety of real life projects
 8) Figure out how to get rid of the warning about "ResolveSDKReferences" target not existing